janis-commerce/aws-listeners/docs/s3-listener.md

 Returns the name of the S3 bucket where the event is generated

 * **fileKey** (*getter*).
 Returns the key of the S3 object (file).
-This fileKey prop returns the filePrefix + filename + fileExtentions
+This fileKey prop returns the filePrefix + filename + fileExtensions

 * **filename** (*getter*).
 Returns the name of the file (S3 object).